- 1. Introduction and Overview

 Like the Fitness to Study Procedure, the more formal ways of dealing with unsatisfactory academic performance are only intended for use when initial informal steps have not resolved issues.
 These informal steps include a student’s regular start or end of Term one-to-one meetings with their Directors of Studies and/or other discussions requested by the Director of Studies, the student themselves, supervisors, the student’s Tutor or others.
 Most often issues can be resolved in this manner and the conversations may also lead to engagement with the tutorial system and other student support services.
 The informal stage should initially be used to address the situation, prior to taking any formal action.

 If a student’s progress continues to be unsatisfactory, or if the conditions set by the Academic Committee are not met, the Committee may be reconvened in order to consider the case once more.
 As a result of its deliberations, the Committee may set further hurdles and tests.
-If the Committee feels that the student has been wilfully neglecting their studies, however, they may recommend to the College Council that the student be required to leave without completing the year.
-The College Council will then meet to consider the recommendation of the Academic Committee, and at this meeting the student will have the right to make further representations.
+If the Committee concludes that the student has been wilfully neglecting their studies, however, they may recommend to the College Council that the student be required to leave without completing the year.
+The College Council will then meet to consider the recommendation of the Academic Committee.
+At this meeting the student will have the right to make further representations.
 The final decision as to the student’s future rests with the College Council.

 It may be that there are personal circumstances or emotional difficulties preventing a student from working to their full potential.
 Where such circumstances are identified they will be taken into account in any of the above procedures.
 In such cases the emphasis will be on supporting the student to enable them to work effectively, and it may be decided these formal procedures are not appropriate.

 One possible outcome of the Academic Committee’s deliberations may be for them to recommend that the case be referred to the Fitness to Study Procedure for further consideration.
 Another may be the recommendation that the student seek permission from the University to go out of residence for a period (in University parlance to be given ‘exceptional permission to go out of residence’), in order to resolve particular difficulties or so as to be able to have a fresh start.
-In such cases, the Committee may well set conditions which have to be met before a student can return into residence.
+In such cases, the Committee may set conditions which have to be met before a student can return into residence.
 Until these conditions are met, the student may not return into residence.